DRIVER-EU/test-bed-design/doc/developers.md

     In the near future, there will also be a message injector application, comparable to [Swagger](http://swagger.io) or [Postman](https://www.getpostman.com), in which you will be able to create your own messages using a friendly user interface.
 It will use the AVRO schema to automatically create a form for defining your messages.

 -	When your message uses time, you need to query the adapter to get the local Trial time.
 A first version of the test-bed's [time-service](https://github.com/DRIVER-EU/test-bed-time-service) to manage the Trial time has just been released, and some adapters already offer an interface to it.
 So there is no need to query the Test-bed yourself to get these messages.
 In case no time messages are available, i.e. you are not running a Trial, it returns the local system time.
+Please also check the time management's state machine in [Section 4.5](#time) below.

 ### Message Topics UI